Best Cheap Stocks to Buy Now (Under $10)

 Why should I buy cheap stocks?

-With the latest bull market well underway, many stocks are now trading at much higher prices than they were a year or so ago.
-One choice investors have is to buy fractional shares of a stock whose price exceeds what you have available to invest.
+One choice investors always have, whatever the prevailing trend, is to buy fractional shares of a stock whose price exceeds what you have available to invest.

 Another is to find high-quality cheap stocks.
-To be clear, this is referring to share price and not valuation metrics like book value or the current price compared with earnings trends.
+To be clear, this is referring to share price and not valuation metrics like book value or the current price compared with earnings estimates.

 Unlike the best value stocks that tend to boast strong balance sheets and a solid commitment to shareholders, cheap stocks often face weak fundamentals.
 They are also known to be risky and volatile, which understandably makes some folks hesitant to buy them.